-- Areas such as Woodfield and Bushfield are already at this threshold point (see Figure 53), requiring conservative wastewater planning into the future.
-Section 1.6 of the current EPA Code of Practice suggests: To minimise the cumulative impact of wastewater, effluent must be contained onsite within the boundaries of the allotment.
-This aims to prevent the transport of nutrients, pathogens and other pollutants to surface waters and to prevent any negative impacts on 'groundwater beneficial uses' within the catchment (Clause 32, SEPP Waters of Victoria - OWS are not recommended for high density allotments.
-Figure 44 shows the septic density throughout the Warrnambool LGA, showing significant potential impacts in the townships of Woodford and Bushfield and the Wangoom Road and Hopkins Point areas. - Assessment of allotment density (used instead of dwelling density for future planning purposes) is a significant consideration during township land capability assessment. - Assess existing block density in unsewered areas and investigate options to reduce density to sustainable - Develop clear policy guidelines for future developments in unsewered areas and for unsewered allotments. - Review Planning Scheme and other relevant Council policies to identify opportunities for improvements to - Continue to investigate and upgrade appropriate design standards for high risk areas so as to inform any future improvement plans
+Areas such as Woodfield and Bushfield are already at this threshold point (see Figure 53), requiring conser wastewater planning into the future.
+Section 1.6 of the current EPA Code of Practice suggests: To minimis cumulative impact of wastewater, effluent must be contained onsite within the boundaries of the allotment. aims to prevent the transport of nutrients, pathogens and other pollutants to surface waters and to preven negative impacts on 'groundwater beneficial uses' within the catchment (Clause 32, SEPP Waters of Victo 2003).
+OWS are not recommended for high density allotments.
+Figure 44 shows the septic density throughout the Warnambool LGA, showing significant potential impacts in the townships of Woodford and Bushfield and Wangoom Road and Hopkins Point areas.
+Assessment of allotment density (used instead of dwelling density for future planning purposes) is a signific consideration during township land capability assessment.
+Assess existing block density in unsewered areas and investigate options to reduce density to sustainable levels.
+Warrnambool LGA, showing significant potential impacts in the townships of Woodford and Bushfield and Wangoom Road and Hopkins Point areas.
+Assessment of allotment density (used instead of dwelling density for future planning purposes) is a signific consideration during township land capability assessment.
+Assess existing block density in unsewered areas and investigate options to reduce density to sustainable This any consideration during township land capability assessment.Assess existing block density in unsewered areas and investigate options to reduce density to sustainable ant Develop clear policy guidelines for future developments in unsewered areas and for unsewered allotments.
+Review Planning Scheme and other relevant Council policies to identify opportunities for improvements to wastewater management clauses and/or policies.
+Continue to investigate and upgrade appropriate design standards for high risk areas so as to inform any fi improvement plans. iture

-Whitehead JH, Geary PM (2000) Geotechnical aspects of domestic on-site effluent management systems.
+20 Whitehead JH, Geary PM (2000) Geotechnical aspects of domestic on-site effluent management systems.
 Australian Journal of Earth Sciences 47, 75-82.
-Edis R (2013).
+21 Edis R (2013).
 Approaches For Risk Analysis Of Development With On-Site Wastewater Disposal In Open Potable Water Catchments, Prepared for Mansfield Shire Council.
-Urban Groundwater Pollution: IAH International Contributions to Hydrogeology 24, edited by David Lerner.
+22 Urban Groundwater Pollution: IAH International Contributions to Hydrogeology 24, edited by David Lerrer.